kounch/PD-MM-Engine/MMRoomPackExtractorREADME.md

 Since most of this information is directly mapped from the original game data structure, see [Dr. Andrew Broad Manic Miner Room-Format](https://www.icemark.com/dataformats/manic/mmformat.htm) for more information.
 See also [All aboard the impulse train: an analysis of the two- channel title music routine in Manic Miner](https://rke.abertay.ac.uk/ws/portalfiles/portal/8564089/McAlpine_AllAboardTheImpulseTrain_Author_2015.pdf) for an explanation of how the original game music is made and encoded.

-##### Converting basic Levels Pack to enhanced
+##### Converting basic RoomPack to enhanced

-To convert a basic Levels Pack (with original 8x8 graphics) to a enhanced one for playdate (with 12x12 graphics), you should only have to scale the corresponding sprite and image files, and then edit the main `config.json`, changing `"Scale": 1` to `"Scale": 1.5`
+To convert a basic RoomPack (with original 8x8 graphics) to a enhanced one for playdate (with 12x12 graphics), you should only have to scale the corresponding sprite and image files, and then edit the main `config.json`, changing `"Scale": 1` to `"Scale": 1.5`

 #### Rooms JSON

-The rooms (levels) JSON file is a list of objects, each one of them with the following structure:
+The rooms JSON file is a list of objects, each one of them with the following structure:

     {
     "data": [
         -> An array of 16 text strings, each one of them made by 32 1-byte hexadecimal numbers, representint the attribute of a tile in the room.
         ],
-    "id": -> Unique number for each level used, for example, to get the image tile from the block images file "name": -> Name of the level, shown down the in-game screen "special": {
+    "id": -> Unique number for each room used, for example, to get the image tile from the block images file "name": -> Name of the room, shown down the in-game screen "special": {
         -> If it contains "Eugene", "Kong, "Skylab" or "Solar" apply the corresponding special rules for this room },